mullinmax/flip-flop/README.md

     - [ ] if iframe fails to load log error and do not display
     - [ ] "full screen" button
     - [ ] custom colored banners
-    - [ ] crop favicons to content for consistent sizes
-    - [ ] banner overlaps with title on phone screens
-    - [ ] remove menu close button
-    - [ ] highlight currently active app
-    - [ ] banner disapears after so many seconds
+    - [ ] banner disapears after app is selected
     - [ ] add footer/padding at the bottom of the menu
-    - [ ] title link opens in new page
     - [ ] support for icon set in addition to emojis
 - server:
     - [ ] custom themes/theme switching